wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

         - Drupal and Wordpress sites should be hosted in Pantheon under the WRI account.

-        - Pantheon Upstream should be used for Drupal Core.
+        - Pantheon Upstream should be used for Drupal Core and WordPress.

+        - No custom Upstreams on Pantheon, or custom distributions

 -   Preferences